 After weeks and weeks of playing dry, winter condition golf courses it was a pleasure to see the lush green grass on the fairways, tees and greens here at Fountain Springs.
 The golf course is dotted with small ponds and creeks that cross the fairways.
 There are sand traps here but surprisingly neither Denny nor I found any of them so I figure their placement is such that they won't be a threat for most people.
 Because believe me, I am a sand trap magnet for the most part.

+The fairways here are wide but the fourth hole has a 90 degree dogleg left that can confuse you as you can see the flag for hole 5 in your shot.
+The guy behind the desk at the pro shop was kind enough to warn us of that so we weren't shooting at the wrong flag on the hole.
 Possibly my only complaint about this golf course would be that the players here are really bad about fixing their ball marks on the greens.
 I probably repaired at least five balls marks per green during our round, even though by the turn Denny and I were the only ones left on the golf course.
 The greens were well watered, making them a tad slow but once they started to dry out then things got a little trickier and the ball started to break more around the holes.

 Again, this is an extremely short course but there are two par 5 holes on the course and there's enough visual interest and changes in elevation to make it fun.
 Not especially challenging, but fun.